GerradChibuye/gerradchibuye/README.md

 * Static & dynamic routing
 * Network troubleshooting
 * Network security
+* High-availability networking

 Tools I use include **Cisco Packet Tracer, GNS3, and Wireshark**.

-My goal is to understand not only how to configure networks, but **how they operate, fail, and can be systematically troubleshot**.
+My goal is to understand not only how to configure networks, but **how they operate, fail, recover, and can be systematically troubleshot**.

 ---

-## 🐧 Linux & Infrastructure
+## 🐧 Linux & Systems

-Linux is a fundamental part of my infrastructure engineering development.
+Linux and systems knowledge form an important foundation for my infrastructure engineering development.

 I'm building practical experience with: